Getting you out of pain!

 Tooth Extraction and Oral Surgery at Aperture Dental Practice

-Teeth give us our facial structure and are supported firmly by our gums and jawbones.
-We use our teeth to speak, bite, chew and break down our food into very tiny particles that provide nutrition and strength to our body, and help us go about our daily lives.
+We also use our teeth to bite and chew.
+This breaks our food down into very tiny particles to provide nutrition and strength to our body, and helps us go about our daily lives.

-- An infected tooth is too broken down and will be too difficult to restore.
+- An infected or decayed tooth that is too broken down and has a poor prognosis for restoration

-- A decision has been made to take the tooth out, instead of a root canal treatment
+- An personal decision to extract the tooth instead of having a root canal treatment

-- The tooth is growing in unfavourable direction, causing trauma or infections (e.g. wisdom teeth)
+- The tooth is growing in an unfavourable direction, causing trauma or infections (e.g. wisdom teeth)

 Before an extraction…